itmuvunyi/MoMo_SMS_DATA_EXTRACT/README.md

 # MoMo SMS Dashboard

 ## Project Overview
-The MoMo SMS Dashboard is an enterprise-level fullstack application designed to process MoMo SMS data in XML format.
+The MoMo SMS Dashboard is an enterprise-level full-stack application designed to process MoMo SMS data in XML format.
 The application cleans and categorizes the data, stores it in a relational database, and provides a frontend interface for analysis and visualization.
 This project demonstrates backend data processing, database management, and frontend development.

 ## Database Design